Harnessing the Power of AI: Transformative Tools for Instructional Design

 The recently published article, “The Most Popular AI Tools for Instructional Design (September, 2024),” offers a comprehensive analysis of how AI tools are being integrated into the instructional design process.
 This review delves into the increasing use of AI across the ADDIE model’s phases: Analysis, Design, Development, Implementation, and Evaluation.

-Comprehensive AI Integration
+Comprehensive AI integration

 The article underscores a transformation where AI is no longer a peripheral assistant but a core component across various phases of instructional design.
 Tools like Descript and Fathom are used during the Analysis phase for transcribing and analyzing stakeholder inputs, enhancing needs assessments.
 Similarly, MS Analyse Data processes learner data, enabling the identification of performance gaps.